Resource Center

 Whether you manage hourly workers, full-time employees, or independent contractors, the split time at midnight is a helpful tool to stay on top of labor costs.

-A split shift is a case where an employee’s work schedule is interrupted by employer-established non-working periods.
-According to the California split shifts law, the interruptions should be longer than the meal period for the schedule to qualify as a split shift.
+Employees working split shifts encounter employer-established non-working periods.
+According to the California split shifts law, these interruptions must be longer than a typical meal period of 30 minutes for the schedule to qualify as a split shift.

-A good example of split shifts is a restaurant worker whose morning schedule starts at 9:00 am to 2:00 pm and a dinner schedule between 5:00 pm to 8:00 pm.
+A good example of an employee working a split shift is a restaurant worker who works a 9:00 am - 2:00 pm morning shift as well as a dinner shift of 5:00 pm - 8:00 pm.

-While no state law stipulates the minimum hours between shifts, local ordinances in Emeryville, Los Angeles, and Berkeley require employers to give employees sufficient rest time between shifts.
-Let’s take a look at the three local regulations.
+While no state law defines the minimum number of hours employees must have between shifts, local ordinances in Emeryville, Los Angeles, and Berkeley require employers to give employees sufficient rest time between shifts.
+Let’s take a look at the regulations found in these three cities.

 Emeryville Fair Workweek Ordinance

-The ordinance states that employees cannot work a shift that starts less than 10 hours from the last shift without written consent.
-Even if the employee agrees in writing to work a shift that starts before the 10-hour rest period ends, they should receive premium pay at the rate of one and a half times their regular pay.
+Employees cannot work a shift that starts less than 10 hours from the time their last shift ended without written consent.
+If an employee agrees in writing to work a shift that starts before the 10 hour rest period ends, they should receive premium pay at the rate of 1.5x their regular pay.

 Berkeley Fair Workweek Ordinance

-• Building services, manufacturing, healthcare, retail, hotel, or warehouse services industry, with 56 or more employees globally.
+• Building services, manufacturing, healthcare, retail, hotel, or warehouse services, with 56 or more employees globally.

 • Restaurant industry, with 100 or more employees globally

-• Non-prof organizations under section 501 of the U.S. Internal Revenue Code, with 100 or more employees.
+• Non-profit organizations under section 501 of the U.S. Internal Revenue Code, with 100 or more employees

-For most jobs and regions in California, no law regulates the number of hours between shifts.
-However, some state and federal laws require a minimum rest period for employees in safety-sensitive jobs, such as:
+For most jobs and regions in California, there are no laws regulating how many hours there should be between shifts.
+However, some state and federal laws require a minimum rest period for employees working safety-sensitive jobs.

 Bus and Truck Drivers

-The federal hours of service (HOS) rules allow drivers in the passenger carrying CMV to drive up to 10 hours following eight consecutive hours off duty.
-Moreover, the laws prohibit drivers from driving once they accumulate 15 hours of work time.
+The federal hours of service (HOS) rules allow passenger-carrying CMV drivers to drive up to 10 hours following an off duty period of 8 consecutive hours.
+Additionally, HOS laws prohibit drivers from driving once they accumulate 15 hours of work time.

-The rules are similar to those encapsulated in California Vehicle Code 21702.
-According to the Vehicle Code, no bus driver is allowed to drive:
+These rules are similar to those found in California Vehicle Code 21702.
+According to this Vehicle Code, no bus driver is allowed to drive:

-• More than ten consecutive hours in a workday.
+• More than 10 consecutive hours in a workday

-• More than ten hours in a 15-hour period.
+• More than 10 hours in a 15-hour period

-• More than ten hours in a day unless they have eight off-duty hours.
+• More than 10 hours in a day unless they are given 8 off-duty hours

-The California Vehicle Code also prohibits truck drivers from driving:
+The California Vehicle Code prohibits truck drivers from driving:

 • More than 12 consecutive hours in a day